piomin/sample-vertx-microservices/readme.md

-## Asynchronous Microservices with Vert.x
+## Building Secure APIs with Vert.x and OAuth2

-Detailed description can be found here: [Asynchronous Microservices with Vert.x](https://piotrminkowski.wordpress.com/2017/08/24/asynchronous-microservices-with-vert-x/)
+Detailed description can be found here: [Building Secure APIs with Vert.x and OAuth2](https://piotrminkowski.wordpress.com/2017/09/15/building-secure-apis-with-vert-x-and-oauth2/)